eastbayjake/google-locations/README.md

 });

 /* The only mandatory parameter is address.
 If rankby is 'distance', name must be specified.
 If rankby is 'prominence', radius must be specified.
 If rankby is not specified, it will default to 'distance' and therefore name will be required.
 The most reliable practice is to specify both an address and name.
-If maxResults isn't specified it will default to 1.*/ locations.findPlaceDetailsWithAddress({address: '1600 Amphitheatre Pkwy, Mountain View, CA', name: 'Goo', maxResults: 2, rankby: "prominence", radius: 5000}, function(err, response){
+If maxResults isn't specified it will default to 1.*/ locations.searchByAddress({address: '1600 Amphitheatre Pkwy, Mountain View, CA', name: 'Goo', maxResults: 2, rankby: "prominence", radius: 5000}, function(err, response){
   for (var index in response.details) {
     console.log("Potential Match: " + response.details[index].name);
     // Potential Match: Google